jamesshore/automatopia/readme.md

 1. Choose an easy-to-type name for the development workstation, such as `dev1`.
 Put a label on the machine with this name so you don't forget it--you'll use it when you integrate.
 2. *On the integration machine*, run `git branch <name>` create a branch for the development workstation.
 3. Clone the integration machine's repository to the development workstation.
-(This depends on your network configuration.
+(The steps here depend on your network configuration.
 Talk to your local Git expert.)
-4. *On the development machine,* run `git checkout <name>` to switch to the development branch.
+4. *On the development workstation,* run `git checkout <name>` to switch to the development branch.
 5. Now you can build and test as described above.

 To integrate: